 - The meeting will consider what arrangements you need and for which period of time.
 The arrangements granted will be recorded in a certificate for individual study arrangements, which will be valid in all the Aalto schools.

-- You can show the certificate for individual study arrangements to your teachers and examination organisers and agree on the arrangements needed.
+- In order to get individual study arrangements you need to show the certificate for individual study arrangements to your teachers and examination organisers and agree on the arrangements needed.
 You should contact the teacher about your needs as soon as possible, either in the first meeting of a course or upon registering for the course examination at the latest.

 - Should problems arise, contact the person who provided the certificate.